oigbokwe73/Powerbi-Reporting/README.md

 Would you like the underlying sample dataset exported as CSV?

+Here's a sample time series chart showing:

+* 📈 **Open Running Total** (cumulative active Critical CRs)
+* 🔹 **Daily Opened and Closed** counts (dashed lines)
+* 🟩 **Closed Within SLA (≤7 days)** as semi-transparent bars

+This is ideal for use in a Power BI line and column combo chart for burndown and SLA tracking.

+Would you like the underlying sample dataset exported as CSV?

 * **Daily** status of **Critical Change Requests**
 * Counts of **opened** and **closed** per day
 * A **running total of open requests** (burndown style)